 Huck’s Museum and Trading Post

 With one of the best privately-held collections of ancient Ancestral Puebloan artifacts on hand, Huck’s is a somewhat controversial addition to Edge of the Cedars.
 Despite how the artifacts may have been gathered over time, this is a fascinating place to explore with its thousands of pieces of history to marvel at. $3/adult, $2/child.
 Mon-Sun, 8-5.
 (435) 678-2329

 Utah is definitely known for its preponderance of dinosaur fossils.
 In Blanding’s own Dinosaur Museum, you can check out dinosaur egg fossils and get the lowdown on the latest in dino skin research.
 How cool is that? $3/adult, $1.50/child.
 Mon-Sat, 9-5.
 (435) 678-3454

 36 miles east of Blanding, down bumpy dirt roads back of beyond, you’ll find this remote site that dates to 10,000 years ago.
 Its primary features are the fascinating ruins of unusual towers.
-Visitors center, hiking loops, guided tours, camping. $6/vehicle. $10/night camping.
+The visitors center, hiking loops, guided tours, camping. $6/vehicle. $10/night camping.
 Open year-round.
 (970) 562-4282 ext.
 10